 Location of the Mae Sa Waterfall

-6. Learning about Burma in Mae Hong Son
+7. Learn about Burma in Mae Hong Son

 One of the well-known traditions of the Burmese Karen and the Kayan tribe is that the women wear rings around their necks.

-Although we wanted to visit such a village, we definitely did not want to contribute to harmful activities where women are being looked at due to their long necks.
+Although we wanted to visit such a village, we did not want to contribute to harmful activities where women are being looked at due to their long necks.
 After some research, we found a Kayan village which is rarely visited.
 We decided to go there.

 Please respect the Kayan tribe and never the a photo of the ladies without their permission.